TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 ### Notes
 - Comment edits do not alter the identifier.
-- Issue or repository transfer preserves comment identity under the updated namespace
-- Comment deletion permanently removes addressability.
-Routing is terminated upon deletion.
+- Comment deletion or issue transfer is platform-defined but **assumed not to occur** during the experiment.

 ---